Department: Administration – Peer Support

 Skills and Abilities:

 Vulnerable Sector Screening (VSS) Rationale: M’Chigeeng First Nation and its agents are in a position of trust in services to band member children and/or vulnerable adults, so a safe and secure working environment is mandatory.
-Applicants must provide a VSS clear and/or dated of any convictions relating to sexual interference, sexual assault, or related charges.
+Upon successful selection for the position the chosen candidate must provide a VSS clear and/or dated of any convictions relating to sexual interference, sexual assault, or related charges.
 The VSS must be current 30-days and must be an original.

-Interested applicants must submit a letter of interest, resume, three reference contacts (2 employment and 1-character contacts) by October 18th 2024:
+Interested applicants must submit a letter of interest, resume, three reference contacts (2 employment and 1-character reference) to:

 c/o Human Resources